 Gardenias have thick glossy leaves and fragrant blossoms.
 You can grow these sleep-inducing plants in containers and keep them in your room.
 Indoor gardenias need bright light but not direct sunlight.
 Caring for these flowering plants may seem a bit labor-intensive but when the result is a good night’s sleep, it’s definitely worth it!

-The features and scent of this exotic plant can be quite soothing — that is why you see so many jasmine-based teas, bath and perfume products on the market.
+The appearance and scent of this exotic plant are quite soothing — that is why you see so many jasmine-based teas, bath, and perfume products on the market.
 Most jasmine flowers are white, but there are other shades in yellow, light pink and ivory.

-4. Aloe Vera
+5. Aloe Vera (Aloes)

 When you plant one aloe, get ready for generations of this succulent to follow — they are very prolific.
 But aloe vera plants produce oxygen at night and do not need frequent watering or direct sunlight; they do well on a windowsill.
 An added bonus?
 Aloe fronds secrete a gel that you can use to treat cuts and burns, insect bites and dry skin.